Anushree Subramaniam, Ph.D.

 Dr. Subramaniam earned dual Bachelor of Science degrees at the Massachusetts Institute of Technology.
 One in Economics, and the other in Mathematics.
 She also served as a researcher in MIT’s Biomaterials Science and Engineering Lab.

-In addition to her work in economics, Dr. Subramaniam is an accomplished pianist and composer.
-She has performed internationally in Malaysia, Hong Kong, Australia and the United States, possesses perfect pitch, and was a recipient of the MIT Emerson Scholarship for music excellence.
+In addition to her work in economics, Dr. Subramaniam is an accomplished pianist and composer and possesses perfect pitch.
+She has performed internationally in Malaysia, Hong Kong, Australia, and the United States.